thgrund/tidal-samples/README.md

 # tidal-samples
-Set of samples made by thgrund and free to use for everyone.
+Set of samples made by thgrund and free to use.